Martin Luther King, Jr.'s birthday is a legal parking holiday in NYC

 Martin Luther King’s Birthday is one of our website’s busiest days of the year because many wonderful members of the driving public don’t remember whether:

-- MLK’s birthday is a “legal parking holiday” for parking purposes in NYC [Yes it is]
+• MLK’s birthday is a “legal parking holiday” in NYC [Yes, it is]

-- MLK’s birthday is a “major legal parking holiday” for parking purposes in NYC [No it’s not]
+• MLK’s birthday is a “major legal parking holiday” in NYC [No, it’s not]

-What is the difference between a “legal holiday” and a “major legal holiday”
+Do you know the difference between a “legal holiday” and a “major legal holiday?”

-Alternate side parking rules are suspended for a “legal holiday.”
-[That’s all folks!].
+Alternate-side parking rules are suspended for a “legal holiday.”
+[But that’s all, folks!].

-- Stopping, standing and parking are permitted, except in areas where stopping, standing, and parking rules are in effect seven days a week (such as, “No Standing Anytime”).
+• The Evil Empire permits stopping, standing, and parking, except in areas where stopping, standing, and parking rules are in effect seven days a week (such as “No Standing Anytime”).

 Commentary